Market

 f.
 NSE Electronic Application Processing System (NEAPS) and NSE Digital Exchange Platform

-corporate.
-All periodical compliance filings like shareholding pattern, corporate governance report,
+All periodical compliance filings like shareholding pattern, corporate governance report, among others are

 g.
 SEBI Complaints Redress System (SCORES)

-centralized grievances redressal system where upon the investors complaints are processed.
+grievances redressal system where upon the investors complaints are processed.
+This enables the

-i.
-No presentations were made by the Company to institutional investors or to the analysts
+No presentations were made by the Company to institutional investors or to the analysts for the financial

 Annual Return